A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

 In all these cases, (G) follows readily by straightforward moment calculations.

-\subsection{Model $2$: Kinetically Constrained Exclusion Systems}
+\subsection{Model $2$: Kinetically constrained exclusion systems}

-We consider a version of the exclusion process, developed in \cite{GLT}[see also references therein], in one dimension on $\Omega = \{0,1\}^\Z$ where particles more likely hop to unoccupied nearest-neighbor sites when at least $m-1\geq 1$ other neighboring sites are full.
+We consider a type of exclusion process, which may be thought of as a microscopic model for porous medium behavior, developed in \cite{GLT} and references therein, in one dimension on $\Omega= \{0,1\}^\Z$ where particles more likely hop to unoccupied nearest-neighbor sites when at least $m-1\geq1$ other neighboring sites are full.
 When $m=2$, the rates are in the form

 with respect to a parameter $\theta>0$.
 If $\theta$ would vanish, particles can jump from site $x$ to $x+1$ exactly when there is at least $1$ particle in the vicinity of the bond $(x,x+1)$.
 However, with $\theta>{0}$, the jump from $x$ to $x+1$ may also occur irrespective of the neighboring particle structure with a small rate $\theta/(2n)$.